Vivid-IOV-Labs/web-monetization-video-ads/README.md

 -  `monetizationConfig` Used by `initVideoMonetizer` for monetize.

 -  `adsConfig` Used by `initVideoAdvertizer` for initializing and loading ads.
+- `startAdsTime (dedfault = 4000)` Waiting time before attempting to initialize the advertising.

 Launches `initVideoAdvertizer` when `document.monetization` is not present in the page or some `monetization errors` occured and runs `initVideoMonetizer`in the other case.